matrix-org/matrix-spec/content/client-server-api/modules/push.md

 **`contains_display_name`**

-This matches unencrypted messages where `content.body` contains the owner's display name in that room.
-This is a separate rule because display names may change and as such it would be hard to maintain a rule that matched the user's display name.
+This matches messages where `content.body` contains the owner's display name in that room.
+This is a separate condition because display names may change and as such it would be hard to maintain a rule that matched the user's display name.
 This condition has no parameters.

 **`room_member_count`**